niranjannandams99-droid/niranjannandams99-droid/README.md

 - Process control and SAP PM exposure
 - Analytical, evidence-first problem solving

-This is the same discipline I now apply to dashboards and models — question the number before you trust the chart.
+This is the same discipline I now apply to dashboards and models, question the number before you trust the chart.

 </td>
 </tr>